JakeSCahill/hazelcast-code/quickstart/step3.md

     - `m.put "2" "Mary"`
     - `m.put "3" "Jane"`

-    You'll see that each of the `m.put` lines returns `null`, which means that the data was written to the map.
+    You'll see that each of the `m.put` commands returns `null`, which means that the data was written to the map.

+    The `m.put` command returns the previous value that was stored in the given key.
+Because the map was empty, the previous value was `null`.

 1. Exit the console.